Mongolia | 20+ Years

-For more than 20 years, Denver Zoo has worked in Mongolia's Ikh Nart Nature Reserve—home to a variety of iconic species, many of them Threatened.
-Using the adaptive approach that would ultimately guide our efforts across five continents, our Field Conservation team has helped to transform Ikh Nart into a model protected area.
+For more than 20 years, Denver Zoo worked in Mongolia's Ikh Nart Nature Reserve—home to a variety of iconic species, many of them threatened.
+Using the adaptive approach that would ultimately guide our efforts across five continents, our Field Conservation team helped transform Ikh Nart into a model protected area.

 Peru | Since 2008

 In an effort to bring the Endangered Titicaca water frog back from the brink of extinction, Denver Zoo has partnered with Lima’s Huachipa Zoo to create the first successful conservation breeding program for the species.
 We’ve also rallied 10,000+ local community members to conserve Lake Junín, home to the Endangered Lake Junín frog and Near-Threatened Chilean flamingo.

 Vietnam | Since 2011